pretix/pretix-docs/docs/guides/payment/bank-transfer.md

 ![Import bank data page with a dialog asking the user to assign columns from a CSV file to the data points date, amount, reference, payer, IBAN and BIC.
 Radio buttons and checkboxes map each type of data to a column in the CSV containing that type of data. ](../../assets/screens/payment-providers/import-bank-data.png "Import bank data" )

 Click :btn:Continue:.
-You will be taken to a loading screen while your data is being processed and then to an overview of how many orders were marked as paid, invalid, or ignored.
+pretix will take you to a loading screen while processing your data and then to an overview of how many orders it recognized as paid, invalid, or ignored.
-Transactions that are already known to the system because they were imported using the same method at an earlier date will be ignored.
+The system will ignore transactions that you imported using the same method at an earlier date.

 This method may sometimes yield unresolved transactions.
 The most frequent cause of this is a mistyped or missing order number in the reference line.